-With an average yearly premium projected to be just over $1,000, according to the National Insurance Institute, for a homeowner's insurance policy, you would expect the policy to cover anything that could happen to your home.
+With a country-wide average yearly premium of $1,173, according to the National Association of Insurance Commissioners, for a homeowner's insurance policy, you would expect the policy to cover anything that could happen to your home.
 And while these policies provide valuable coverage, they will not pay your mortgage off in case you die.
 You can purchase additional policies to provide this coverage, but the best way to protect you may be to purchase a term life insurance policy providing money in case you die to be used for any purpose.

 Damage to Your Home

 Homeowner's insurance provides coverage to repair or replace your home if an accident or other disaster, such as a hurricane, damages or destroys the structure.
 Coverage also provides money to replace the personal property inside of your home if it is damaged by a covered event, or stolen.
 The policy may pay the current cash value of your home and personal property, or it may pay the actual cost to replace anything that is damaged at current values.
 Any payment amount is reduced by the deductible on the policy at the time of the event.

 In addition to coverage against damage, homeowner's insurance policies also cover personal liability, and defend against lawsuits.
 If someone slips and falls while entering your property, your policy will pay the price to defend you against a lawsuit, and also pay any award in the lawsuit up to the limits of your liability coverage.
 Personal liability coverage may also cover other damages you incur, such as if you are accused of libel or slander.